Viltrox AF 16mm f/1.8 Z Review

 In Action

-The STM autofocus is silent and accurate but I didn’t find it super fast which is less of an issue with an ultra-wide angle lens.
-I had no problems in regards to AF with the type of images you see in this review.
+The STM autofocus is silent and accurate, but I didn’t find it super fast, which is less of an issue with an ultra-wide-angle lens.
+I had no problems with AF with the type of images you see in this review.

-However, the focal length and camera setting in the Nikon Zf I borrowed from Chris threw me off for the first batch of sample images and I am slightly embarrassed to admit I was firing away with the Zf in the DX crop mode and didn’t notice it a first.
+However, the focal length and camera setting in the Nikon Zf I borrowed from my friend Chris threw me off for the first batch of sample images, and I am slightly embarrassed to admit I was firing away with the Zf in the DX crop mode and didn’t notice it at first.

 But after a while, it just didn’t feel correct.
-An inner voice called out; this is not wide enough for a 16mm!!
-Glad I found out before posting a full set of DX-cropped images :)
+An inner voice called out; This is not wide enough for a 16mm!!
+Glad I found out before posting a complete set of DX-cropped images :)

-But interestingly enough it goes to show that the Viltrox 16mm lens will work nicely as a 24mm full-frame equivalent field of view lens and with the fast 1.8 aperture it could double as a general documentary-style wide-angle lens, especially with the high megapixel cameras (Z8, Z7 II).
+With the fast f/1.8 aperture, it could double as a general documentary-style wide-angle lens, especially with the high-megapixel cameras (Z9, Z8, and Z7 II).
 Now you know why you will see a few DX mode shots in this review.

 Viltrox AF 16mm f/1.8 Z shown on the Nikon Zf